Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Case study: Effect of import competition using Census data

-We revisit the economic research question studied by \cite{autor2013china}: what is the effect of import competition on local labor markets in the US?
-Figure~\ref{fig:correlation} illustrates how, between the years 1987 and 2007, Chinese imports skyrocketed while US manufacturing employment plummeted.
-Phrased another way, the research question is whether this correlation is causal.
-We ask an additional question: can we recover the same effects after introducing various types and levels of synthetic corruption?

-Following the original study, we use Census data at the commuting zone (CZ) level.
-A CZ is an aggregate unit interpretable as a local economy.
-722 CZs make up the mainland US, and CZ data are constructed from individual microdata published by the US government: IPUMS, ACS, BEA, and SSA.
-The outcome $Y_i$ is percent change in US manufacturing employment; the treatment $D_i$ is percent change in imports from China; the instrument $U_i$ is percent change in imports from China to other countries; and the covariates $X_i$ are CZ characteristics.
-In more detail, we use data from two periods: 1990-2000 and 2000-2007, for a total of 1,444 observations. $(Y_i,D_i,U_i)$ are changes within a period, e.g. the 2000 level minus the 1990 level, while $X_{i,\cdot}$ are levels at the beginning of a period, e.g. the 1990 level.
-The causal parameter is the partially linear instrumental variable regression parameter described in Appendix~\ref{sec:examples}.
+\cite{autor2013china} use Census data at the commuting zone (CZ) level.
+A CZ is an aggregate unit interpretable as a local economy, and 722 CZs make up the mainland US.
+CZ data are constructed from individual microdata published by the US government.
+The outcome $Y_i$ is percent change in US manufacturing employment; the treatment $D_i$ is percent change in imports from China; the instrument $U_i$ is percent change in imports from China to other countries; and the covariates $X_{i,\cdot}$ are CZ characteristics.
+In the augmented specification, the covariates $X_{i,\cdot}\in \R^{30}$ include approximate repeated measurements such as average disability, medical, and unemployment benefits, and appear to be approximately low rank in Figure~\ref{fig:scree2}.